Catholic Church sexual abuse cases: Costa Rica

 Different scandals of sexual abuse involving members of the Catholic clergy have been made public in Costa Rica, as more than ten priests have been formally accused.
 However, one of the most recent and most dramatic events due to its media exposure occurred in 2019 when judicial accusations against the priests Mauricio Víquez and Manuel Guevara led to the search and seizure of the Episcopal Conference by the Judicial Investigation Department on 7 March 2019.
 Víquez, who was the Episcopal Conference's spokesman and professor at the University of Costa Rica, was dismissed from the clerical state by the Holy See and the process for removal of his university tenure was started.
 He fled in January 2019 and was a fugitive overseas reason for which an international arrest warrant was issued against him.
-He was captured in Mexico in August 2019 and condemned in 2022 to 20 years in prison for rape and abuse of 11-year-old boy.
+He was captured in Mexico in August 2019 and condemned in 2022 to 20 years in prison for rape and abuse of an 11-year-old boy.
 In the case of Guevara, parish priest of Santo Domingo de Heredia, was arrested by the authorities.

 Another priest wanted for sexual abuse, Jorge Arturo Morales Salazar, was arrested by the authorities while trying to escape through the Panama border and held on preventive custody.
 Other notable cases are Father Enrique Delgado, popular figure due to his TV show La Hora Santa (The Holy Hour) who was sentenced to prison for rape and sexual abuse against three minors, Father Enrique Vazquez who escaped the country in 1998 apparently with financial help from San Carlos' bishop Angel Sancasimiro, was captured serving as a priest in Honduras in 2007, but the charges couldn't be pressed due to the age difference of less than 28 years between the victims of 13–16 years and the perpetrator of 20 years, and Father Minor Calvo, another TV personality with his TV show An encounter with Christ and as director of the Catholic radio station Radio maria who was found in a car with a teenager in the La Sabana Park at midnight.
 Although Calvo was convicted for corruption and embezzlement he was not convicted for sexual abuse.

 Dominican Republic

 Józef Wesołowski, a Polish citizen who had been a nuncio (papal ambassador), was laicized in 2014 because of accusations of sexual abuse of minors during the five years he served as Vatican ambassador in Santo Domingo.
-The Holy See refused to waive his diplomatic immunity in order to allow him to be judged in Santo Domingo, but charged him before the Vatican criminal tribunal.
-However, in July 2015 the trial was postponed due to Wesolowski's ill health; he died on 27 August 2015 before a trial could be held.
+The Holy See refused to waive his diplomatic immunity to allow him to be judged in Santo Domingo, but charged him before the Vatican criminal tribunal.
+However, in July 2015 the trial was postponed due to Wesołowski's ill health; he died on 27 August 2015 before a trial could be held.